Welcome to the Precision Muon Physics Group

 Front row, left to right: Jason Hempstead, Hannah Binney, Rachel Osofsky, Alejandro Garcia, Ran Hong

-Other current UW Muon g-2 group members
+Other former UW Muon g-2 group members

 Left to right: Jarek Kaspar, Zachary Hodge, Angela Zhou (undergraduate), Lars Borchert (undergraduate)